splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

 |--------------|------|------|
 | SYSIBM| `Schema=SYSIBM,routine=*,permissions=execute` | `All users/groups that will use the database`

-Note: when you create a database user with a statement like this:
+Note that when you create a database user with a statement like this:

 ```sql
 call syscs_util.syscs_create_user('ranger_test', 'admin');